Enhancing Retrieval-Augmented Large Language Models with Iterative Retrieval-Generation Synergy: Experiments

 \subsection{Implementation Details}

 We used \texttt{text-davinci-003} version of InstructGPT \cite{DBLP:conf/nips/Ouyang0JAWMZASR22} as the backend LLM.
+We also present experiments using the open-source Llama-2 models \cite{DBLP:journals/corr/abs-2307-09288} in Appendix \ref{sec:llama}.
 All experiments used greedy decoding.
-Contriever-MSMARCO \cite{DBLP:journals/tmlr/IzacardCHRBJG22} was used for dense retrieval.
+Contriever-MSMARCO \cite{DBLP:journals/tmlr/IzacardCHRBJG22} was used for retrieval.
 We retrieved top-5 paragraphs for each query.
 We allowed at most 5 interactions with retrieval for ReAct and Self-Ask.
+We adapted the implementation of DSP \footnote{https://github.com/stanfordnlp/dspy/issues/85} to use the same generation model and retrieval systems as the other methods.